You Can Create Your Dream Home for Less!

 It’s a rare these days to hear the phrase “money is no object.”
 No matter what your net worth, chances are you’re interested in making smart investments—and getting the biggest bang for your buck.
 Building a log home is no exception.

 Designers and builders can offer dozens of ways to cut costs.
 This can be called value engineering.
-Working with the pros, like Appalachian Log Structures, that belong to the Log Homes Council will help you decide where you want to save money—and where you shouldn’t skimp.
+Working with the pros, like Appalachian Log Structures, who belong to the NAHB's Log & Timber Homes Council, will help you decide where you want to save money—and where you shouldn’t skimp.
 (Opting for cheaper windows and insulation isn’t usually recommended.)
-Here are 16 tips from Appalachian Log Structures and the Log Homes Council.
+Here are 16 tips from Appalachian Log Structures and the Log & Timber Homes Council.

 1. Use Proven Design